-You can do a full inspection, looking for bed bugs, cast skins and fecal staining by checking:
+You can do a full inspection in your hotel room, looking for bed bugs, cast skins, and fecal staining by checking:

-- All accessible areas around the bed – including the night stand and any objects on it, such as an alarm clock, and lamp bases.
+- All accessible areas around the bed – including the nightstand and any objects on it, such as the clock and lamp bases.

-How do you avoid bed bugs in hotel rooms or while traveling?
+How do you avoid bed bugs while traveling?

 In order to prevent bed bug infestations, it’s important to eliminate ways for bed bugs to hitchhike onto your belongings.
 Don’t leave your suitcase on the bed or on the floor.
-Instead, keep your suitcase on the luggage rack, coffee table or in the bathtub.
+Instead, keep your suitcase on the luggage rack, coffee table, or in the bathtub.
 Do not place clothing in the drawers or piled up on the floor.
-Keep your clothes in the suitcase.
-Store dirty clothes inside a hanging plastic garbage bag or inside the suitcase as well.
+Keep your clothes in your suitcase and store dirty clothes inside a hanging plastic garbage bag or inside the suitcase as well.